 Credit terms are vital; these should be set based on how quickly you need to pay your suppliers.
-After establishing these terms, you can then turn your attention to the stages involved in chasing payments.
+After establishing these terms, you can turn your attention to the stages of chasing payments.

 - Establish the importance of prompt payment of invoices by politely reminding customers of the payment schedule when the order is fulfilled